jtourkis/MBTA-Ridership-Model/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The project uses data from the Massachusetts Bay Transit Authority (MBTA) describing average rider boarding by bus stop, time, and route.
-The data covers the fall season from 2016 to 2019.
+The data covers fall seasons from 2016 to 2019.
 I plan to approximate the distribution of different subsets of MBTA data using a number of statistical techniques, such as maximum likelihood estimation and method of moments.

 ### Built With